neuefische/web-exercises/README.md

 1. make sure you have run `npm i` in the root of this repository
 2. `cd` into the folder (`cd sessions/session-name/exercise-name`)
 3. run the script of you choice (`npm run test`)

+[^1]: An exercise based on `create-react-app` might not be able to build in CodeSandbox.
+The `create-react-app` setup includes the package `web-vitals`.
+The adblocker browser extension [uBlock Origin might block](https://github.com/codesandbox/codesandbox-client/issues/6035) requests to load this package.
+Please make sure to add the domain `codesandbox.io` and the pattern `/.*csb.app.*/` to the trusted sites ("Ausnahmeregeln") in the uBlock Origin settings.